w796933/firewall-api/ipset/README.md

 **Database and view**

-The project database stores unique AdminAddress records.
+The project database stores unique WhitelistAddress records.

 When the POST endpoint receives a request, it creates an address record if one doesn't already exist